Traditional games of South Asia: Gillidanda

 Gillidanda or gulli danda is a game where players attempt to hit a stick as far as possible to score points.
 It has similarities to the popular South Asian sport of cricket, as well as to traditional games around the world, such as tipcat.

 Chindro

-Chindro or Cheendro (related to ekka dokka in Bangladesh) is a game similar to hopscotch.
-Players attempt to move a rock through a series of boxes while hopping on one foot.

 Gutte

 Gutte (similar to Meergati and Bilghotti in Pakistan) involves players throwing up and then grabbing stones on the ground, while ensuring none of the stones falls from the air to the ground.

 Dark room

 Dark room is the same as hide-and-seek, except that it is played in an entirely dark room.

 Donkey Donkey

 Donkey Donkey (similar to the Pakistani Beech ki Billi) is a game in which two players attempt to throw a ball to each other, while a player in the middle tries to catch it.